dustinwloring1988/TinyGPT/README.md

 However, we are encountering inefficiencies in the training code.
 Our Runpod.io dashboard images reveal that the model is confined to a single GPU rather than distributed across multiple GPUs.

+1) What can we do to get ride of one of the GPUS taking up so much more memory than the others.
+2) How can we make the code more efficet.

 ### TinyGPT Configuration Summary
 - **Model Type:** GPT2LMHeadModel
 - **Number of Parameters:** 1,072,599,040